 Caramel and apples are one of the greatest combos ever.
 Not sure if it even matters how they are combined, there’s just something wonderful about that buttery, sweet and sticky caramel paired with tart, juicy apples.
 These Sautéed Caramel Apples are no different.
 If you’ve got a craving for something sweet, this will most definitely satisfy it.
 Can you imagine digging into a bowl of ice cream topped with warm, tender caramel-y apples?
 Yeah, it’s like pie without the crust.
 But in a good way.

-Here’s what I love about this recipe, besides how delicious it is: it tastes fancy (but isn’t), it’s easy to make, and you can make it even easier with a little shortcut (see my notes!).
+Here’s what I love about this recipe, besides how delicious it is: it tastes fancy (but isn’t), it’s easy to make, and you can make it even easier with a little shortcut (see the notes!).
 Oh, and because you’ll probably be wanting to make this on a daily basis (no judgement) you can also make a larger batch and store it in the fridge for up to a week.
 Woot!

 The ingredients are very simple.
 You probably have everything on hand already — apples, sugar, butter, lemon juice, cream, and vanilla.
 It really spruces up a bowl of vanilla ice cream, but you know what would take it up another notch?
 Sea salt caramel ice cream.
 It’s almost too much to think about!
-I think I’m outing myself as caramel’s biggest fan.
-And I’m not even going to lie about that.

 When it comes to making caramel, there is some latitude.
 If you’re a fan of a darker, deeper almost-burnt caramel, you can cook it for longer.
 If you prefer a sweeter, blonder caramel, cook it for less time.
 Just cook it to your preference.
-I prefer somewhere in the medium amber gold area.

 Sautéed Caramel Apples with Vanilla Ice Cream